saeed3e/grunt-rollup-babel/README.md

         rollup: {
             pluginFunction: {
                 options: {
                     // Plugin getter: Some plugins are stateful and this doesn't play nice with multiple bundles.
-For example the rollup-plugin-babel plugin keeps a track of used babel helpers, and passing the configured plugin only once will cause the helpers to leak from one bundle to another.
+For example, the rollup-plugin-babel plugin keeps a track of used babel helpers, and passing the configured plugin only once will cause the helpers to leak from one bundle to another.
 To prevent that, pass a function that returns an array of plugins, like this:
                     plugins: function() {
                         return [
                             babel({